robertjahn/mcp-guide/README.md

 Refer to [Getting started with Davis Copilot](https://docs.dynatrace.com/docs/discover-dynatrace/platform/davis-ai/copilot/copilot-getting-started) documentation for more details.

-## 3. Setup with in an IDE
+# MCP Server Setup with in an IDE

-In this example, I used VS Code for the `mcp.json` file.
+To get familiar and to use either the local or remote Dynatrace MCP Server, a development IDE like VS Code as described below can be used.
+The setup is similar, but do follow the guide for either the local or remote (or both) as shown below.

+## Remote MCP Server

+For quick reference, here is an example from the [mcp.json](mcp.json) file included in this repo.

+Once configured:
-* Adjust `jde30943:dynatrace-remote-mcp` to your environment or preferred name.
+* Adjust `jde30943:dynatrace-remote-mcp` server name to your Dynatrace environment or preferred name.
+* Adjust `url` to your Dynatrace environment
 * When you start the MCP server, you will be prompted to the `Platform Token`

 ```